 Hi, my name is Joe.
 I was diagnosed in 1999 with a fasting blood sugar of 170.
 This was before A1c tests.
-I started an oral medication regimen which of course didn’t work and blood Glucose meter were clunky big devices, etc. It wasn’t until the introduction of Byetta and using Humalog 75/25 in the early 2000s that my numbers and A1c started to come down into normal range.
+I started an oral medication regimen which of course didn’t work and blood Glucose meters were clunky big devices, etc. It wasn’t until the introduction of Byetta and using Humalog 75/25 in the early 2000s that my blood sugars and A1c started coming down into normal range.

-Fast forward to 2007 and living in Florida, Byetta, Metformin, and Humalog 75/25 were my regimens and my A1c was in the low 6’s.
-I started having severe hypo events despite adjusting my dosage of Humalog 75/25.
+Fast forward to 2007 and living in Florida.
+Byetta, Metformin, and Humalog 75/25 were my regimens and my A1c was in the low 6’s.
+I started having severe hypoglycemia events despite adjusting my dosage of Humalog.
 The events were so bad that I asked my Endocrinologist to please put me on a CGM.
-That’s how I started on Dexcom with the G4.
+That’s how I started using Dexcom on the G4.
 My hypo events all but ended.
 Plus, I was able to get my A1c below 6 to 5.8.
-While testing my blood sugars, I would wipe my fingers on paper towels which was messy.
+While testing my blood sugars, I would wipe my fingers on paper towels, which was messy.

 Everything was status quo until I started having severe lows again and switched to plain Humalog, Lantus (and later Basaglar) along with Bydureon.
 So, I asked my current Endo to please put me on a pump.
 I was able to go on the Omnipod and later the Omnipod Dash.
-This is a much better glucose control for me with virtually no lows thanks to the current generation of the Dexcom.
-I was happy with Diabetic Dabs came along, something perfect to wipe my fingers on after testing.
-They are absorbent and easy to use and then dispose of in a sharps container.
+This is a much better glucose control system for me with virtually no low blood sugars thanks to the current generation of the Dexcom.
+I was happy when Dabs came along.
+The product was perfectly sized to conveniently wipe the blood from my fingers after testing my glucose.
+They are absorbent and easy to use, plus I could just dispose them in a sharps container.
 So now for my regimen, I used the Omnipod, Dexcom G6, and Metformin.
-Along with Diabetic Dabs when I test (which I have to say is rare due to the Dexcom G6).
+Along with Dabs when I test.

-My husband was recently diagnosed as T2 and he does fingersticks twice a day and I introduced him to the Dabs.
+My husband was recently diagnosed as Type 2 and he does fingersticks twice a day so I introduced him to the Dabs.
 He thinks they are great also.
 So, that’s my story!
 With the Dexcom, I know my time in range is in the 90 percentile range and my A1c’s run the 5 range.

 Introducing People of Dabs.